Minecraft – Pocket Edition Review

 Minecraft is a game about placing blocks and going on adventures.

-Pocket Edition includes randomly generated worlds, multiplayer over a local Wi-Fi network, and Survival and Creative modes.
-You can craft and create with your friends anywhere in the world so long as you have hands spare and battery to burn.
+Pocket Edition includes Survival and Creative modes, multiplayer over a local Wi-Fi network, infinite worlds, caves, new biomes, mobs, villages and lots more.
+Craft, create and explore anywhere in the world so long as you have hands spare and battery to burn.

 There’s never been a better time to enjoy Minecraft on the move.

 Minecraft: Pocket Edition is a Universal App.
 Pay once and play on any of your iDevices.

 • Skins!
 Change your in-game look by uploading your own skin or choosing one from our downloadable packs

 • Just so you know, the skins update is compatible with Minecraft: Skin Studio, available from the App Store